 The big problem on these was the price.
 The appetizer costs almost as much as an entree, but doesn’t feel like one.

 Now, here comes the real reason why we went to Sci-Fi in the first place — the All-American Picnic Burger.
-A flame-broiled Angus burger patty topped with grilled hot dog, sauerkraut, sauteed onions, mustard, and ketchup; served with fries or cucumber salad ($15.99)
+(UPDATE: Please note that the Picnic Burger is not currently being served at Sci-Fi-Dine-In Restaurant, but they often feature a specialty burger on the menu in addition to the Build-Your-Own Burger.)
+A flame-broiled Angus burger patty topped with grilled hot dog, sauerkraut, sauteed onions, mustard, and ketchup; served with fries or cucumber salad ($15.99).

 This dish was…well…it was awesome.
 I know you guys have been joking over on our facebook page about this being a heart attack on a plate, and I wanted it to be just bad enough that I could recommend that you skip it unless you really want it.
 But, unfortunately, that’s just not the way it turned out.
 I loved this thing.